geckour/Q/README.md

 - Play music in your device with queue
 - Using BottomSheetBehavior with MotionLayout
 - Sort queue by D&D
-- Create playlist / add to exist playlit from queue
+- Create playlist/Add to exist playlist from queue
-- Artist / album / genre / playlist based shuffle
+- Artist/album/genre/playlist based shuffle
-- Search song / album / artist / playlist / genre in library
+- Search song/album/artist/playlist/genre in library
 - Set equalizer
 - Change app color theme
 - Contains an easter egg